BZ110/critical.lol/README.md

 ## Known Issues
 - GitHub Pages: Music Player controls are limited.
+- Music player uses linear volume changing, I plan on making it an exponential function soon.

 ## **Please Credit Me ❤️**
 If you use this code for your own site, I’d appreciate a small credit!
 You can do this by: